girantinas/my-notes/README.md

 ### Notes

 Some Math/EECS/CS Notes of mine.
+To see pdf versions of them, open "lectures.pdf" in the relevant directory.

 ## Directories